CALLS TO ACTION

 GIS SPECIALIST

-Aaninguaq recently joined the 4 Directions team as a GIS Specialist after completing her BSc in Forest Conservation Science and Indigenous Studies at the University of Toronto.
+Aaninguaq is a Terrestrial Ecologist and the GIS Specialist at 4 Directions.
+She completed her HBSc in Forest Conservation Science and Indigenous Studies at the University of Toronto.
 She is passionate about effective scientific communication and increasing accessibility to ecological knowledge and practice.
-Aaninguaq is also part of the leadership team for FREED (Field Research in Ecology and Evolution Diversified), an organization that offers field research and naturalist experience to BIPOC undergraduate students.
-Her education and experience have shown her that community building and sharing is the bedrock for positive ecological change—community science rocks!
+Her education and experience have shown her that community building and sharing is the bedrock for positive ecological change.

 Outside of the lab, Aaninguaq is an avid naturalist and backpacker.
 With more field guides than fiction handy on the shelf, her passion for ecology and species identification has launched a career in conservation.
 Whether it’s climbing a 46er in the Adirondacks or canoeing at the Algonquin Wildlife Research Station, “outdoors” is her favorite place to be!